yenk7/jhockey-tracking/README.md

 #### Sending the Match Information

-In our setup, the CV algorithm supplies the robot tracking information to the Raspberry Pi, which then broadcasts the match information as a string to all receiver nodes on the same Personal Area Network (PAN) channel.
+In our setup, the CV algorithm supplies the robot tracking information to the Raspberry Pi, which then broadcasts the match information via a XBee 3 Tx module to all receiver nodes on the same Personal Area Network (PAN) channel.

 The locations of all the robots on the arena are sent within the same packet.
 The match information consists of the following information: